GoldenReverie/PD-Stepper-Nema-24/README.md

 # **PD Stepper** - USB PD Closed Loop Stepper Driver & Controller
 PD Stepper is a USB PD Powered Nema 17 stepper driver using the Silent Trinamic Driver TMC2209 controlled with a ESP32-S3 for IoT and other applications.
+(This is a WIP attempt to migrate Josh's work over to a Nema 24 form factor for use in a CNC machine ect.)

+Based on the work by Josh get his Nema 17 units here:
 ### Kits Available Now: [ThingsbyJosh.com](https://thingsbyjosh.com/products/pd-stepper) ###

 <p float="left">